eepperly/Randomly-Pivoted-Cholesky/README.md

 Once the relevant Python scripts have been run, the figures from the paper can be generated from the relevant MATLAB scripts in `experiments/matlab_plotting/`.

 Figure 4 in the manuscript was completely changed in revision.
 Figure 4 from [earlier versions of the manuscript](https://arxiv.org/abs/2207.06503v3) can be generated using the scripts `experiments/cluster_letters.py` and `experiments/cluster_letters_plot.py`.

-## Running the experiments for the accelerated RPCholesky paper

-The experiments for the accelerated RPCholesky paper are found in the folder `block_experiments/`.